 Trips

-The lower canyon section of Bowens Creek North certainly offers plenty of "bang for your buck".
+The lower canyon section of Bowens Creek North - also colloquially known as "Gobsmacker" - certainly offers plenty of "bang for your buck".
 The walks in and out are relatively short, and the canyon section is a good length compared to many others, though it is fairly quick to traverse as the two abseils are near the beginning.
+The exit is challenging and a little exposed.

 Entry

-From Mt Wilson, drive out towards Wynnes Rocks, and park opposite the fire trail that branches off to the east about halfway out along the Wynnes Lookout Road (MGA559883, Mt Wilson map).
 Walk along the fire trail, keeping right where it forks after about 800m.
-Pass through a gate, pass a hill on your right, and as the next gully starts to appear, turn right 50m past a large anthill (MGA576884, signposted) and head down into the gully.
+Pass through a gate, pass a hill on your right, and as the next gully starts to appear, turn right 50m past a large anthill (MGA576884, signposted) and head down into the gully (Anthill Creek).
+There is a track, but it can be vague in places.
 There are a couple of sizeable drops in the gully that need to be skirted or sidled.
 Turn left at Bowens Creek and walk down the creek to the start of the canyon.

 Notes